words Alexa Wang

 1/ Augmented reality.
 Augmented reality offers an interactive experience of a real-world environment.
 For students, augmented reality is attention catching, helping to ensure engagement and interaction during lessons.
 The student is seeing and experiencing what they are learning, without having to be physically present.
 It can also be very useful to help students learn complex concepts, as the augmented reality can help them to visually see something rather than having to imagine it.

 2/ Artificial intelligence.
 AI has become something of a buzz topic in education.
 With AI, learning can be personalised to the student.
 This means you can find the course material best suited to you, your interests and your way of learning.
+Any well-informed e-learning developer will explain how this is the wave of the future.
 Performance can be monitored by identifying the strengths and weaknesses of a learner, giving real time improvement suggestions.

 3/ Data privacy and security.
 Data security is one of the main concerns with e-learning.
 It’s important that student data be kept safe and secure.
 Online learning portals can be hacked to mine student data, so it’s essential that portals are secure, with host and network security and malware prevention.